 Actually, there are two types of vitamin K: vitamin K1 and K2.
 Vitamin K1 is mainly found in plant-based foods, while vitamin K2 is found in animal-based foods.

-Furthermore, the human body can synthesize a modest amount of vitamin K2.
-“Good” bacteria in the gut can convert the abundant vitamin K1 into vitamin K2.
+Furthermore, the human body can synthesize some vitamin K2.
+Good bacteria in the gut can convert the abundant vitamin K1 into vitamin K2.

 Foods rich in vitamin K1

-Foods which are particularly rich in vitamin K are collards greens, spinach, parsley, coriander leaf, lambsquarters (known as wild spinach), turnip greens, oregano, basil, marjoram, mustard greens, beet greens, Swiss chard, dandelion, cress, kale, stinging nettles, brussels sprouts, broccoli, onions, and cabbage.
+Foods rich in vitamin K are collards greens, spinach, parsley, coriander leaf, lambsquarters (known as wild spinach), turnip greens, oregano, basil, marjoram, mustard greens, beet greens, Swiss chard, dandelion, cress, kale, stinging nettles, brussels sprouts, broccoli, onions, and cabbage.

-Other common plant-based foods with modest amounts of vitamin K are sweet potato leaves, chicory greens, lettuce, cabbage, Brussels sprouts, arugula, carrots, green beans, pine nuts, seaweeds like kelp, and blueberries.
+Other common plant-based foods containing decent amounts of vitamin K are sweet potato leaves, chicory greens, lettuce, cabbage, Brussels sprouts, arugula, carrots, green beans, pine nuts, seaweeds like kelp, and blueberries.

 Additionally, many spices, such as black pepper, red pepper, chili powder, curry powder, paprika, and cayenne are good dietary sources of vitamin K.